Fiserv/firstvision-apac/docs/APIs/Account-Management/Real-time-Payments.md

 # Real Time Payments

-This service is used post the real-time payments which increases open to buy immediately for a given account number.
+This service is used post the real-time payments which increases open to buy immediately for a given account number without waiting for nightly processing takes place.

 ## Endpoint

-`GET /v1/accounts/realTimePayments`
+`POST /v1/accounts/realTimePayments`

 ## Payload Example